 In 2013, we accomplished our goal of increasing our exposure to credit securities and leveraging the broader Angelo, Gordon platform.
 Throughout the first part of 2013, we remained positioned in Agency RMBS assets that we believed would perform well in an ongoing elevated prepayment environment.
 During the second quarter of 2013 however, we concurrently elected to increase our hedging activity, perceiving the potential for an increase in interest rate volatility and benchmark interest rates.
 We have since then reduced our hedging activity and rotated into shorter duration Agency RMBS.
-During the first quarter of 2014 we continued to undergo a gradual asset rotation within our Agency RMBS portfolio, as well as opportunistically increase our exposure to credit securities and loans.
+During 2014 we continued to undergo a gradual asset rotation within our Agency RMBS portfolio, as well as opportunistically increase our exposure to credit securities and loans.
 We will continue to base our investment decisions on a variety of factors, including liquidity, duration, interest rate expectations and hedging, and the mix of assets in our portfolio may accordingly shift over time.

 We finance our investments in real estate securities and residential mortgage loans primarily through short-term borrowings structured as repurchase agreements.
 Subject to maintaining our qualification as a REIT and our Investment Company Act exemption, to the extent leverage is deployed, we utilize derivative financial instruments (or hedging instruments), including interest rate swap agreements and interest rate swaptions agreements, in an effort to hedge the interest rate risk associated with the financing of our portfolio.
-Specifically, we may seek to hedge our exposure to potential interest rate mismatches between the interest we earn on our investments and our borrowing costs caused by fluctuations in short-term interest rates.
+Specifically, we may seek to hedge our exposure to potential interest rate mismatches between the interest we eam on our investments and our borrowing costs caused by fluctuations in short-term interest rates.
 In utilizing leverage and interest rate hedges, our objectives are to improve risk-adjusted returns and, where possible, to lock in, on a long-term basis, a spread between the yield on our assets and the cost of our financing.

-As discussed in Note 2 to our financial statements, if we purchase a security and finance it with a repurchase agreement, and the transaction is considered linked under ASC 860-10, we will record the initial transfer and repurchase financing on a net basis and record a forward commitment to purchase assets as a derivative instrument with changes in market value being recorded on the statement of operations.
+As discussed in Note 2 to our financial statements, if we purchase a security and finance it with a repurchase agreement, and the transaction is considered linked under ASC 860-10, we will record the initial transfer and repurchase financing on a net basis and record a forward commitment to purchase assets as a derivative instrument with changes in market value being recorded on the consolidated statement of operations.
 Throughout Item 2, where we disclose our unlinked investment portfolio and the related repurchase agreements that finance it, we have shown the repurchase agreements inclusive of those treated as linked transactions for GAAP along with reconciliation to GAAP.
-The presentation inclusive of linked transactions is consistent with how the Company's management evaluates the business, and the Company believes this presentation provides the most accurate depiction its investment portfolio and financial condition.
+Furthermore, our unlinked securities portfolio also includes unconsolidated ownership interests in affiliates that are accounted for using the equity method.
+The presentation inclusive of linked transactions and investments held within affiliated entities is consistent with how the Company's management evaluates the business, and the Company believes this presentation provides the most accurate depiction of its investment portfolio and financial condition.

-The following table presents a reconciliation of certain information related to securities inclusive of unlinked securities and investment in affiliates to securities on a GAAP basis as of March 31, 2014:
+The following table presents a reconciliation of certain information related to securities inclusive of unlinked securities and investment in affiliates to securities on a GAAP basis as of June 30, 2014: